ryantd42/NY-Legislative-Git/2023/A7601B-2023/bill.md

   OPTIONAL RETIREMENT PLAN FOR COUNTY CORRECTION OFFICERS OR DEPUTY SHERIFFS PERFORMING AS CORRECTION OFFICERS
  SECTION 561.
 DEFINITIONS.
   562. OPTIONAL TWENTY YEAR RETIREMENT PLAN  FOR  CERTAIN  MEMBERS WHOSE EMPLOYER ELECTS TO PROVIDE SAME.
   563. ADDITIONAL  PENSION  BENEFIT FOR MEMBERS OF OPTIONAL TWENTY YEAR RETIREMENT PLAN.
   564. CONSISTENT PROVISIONS.
   § 561.
 DEFINITIONS.
 FOR PURPOSES OF THIS ARTICLE:
   (A) "MEMBER"  SHALL  MEAN  A  PERSON  WHO  IS  EMPLOYED  AS  A  COUNTY CORRECTION  OFFICER  OR  A  DEPUTY  SHERIFF  WHO  IS ENGAGED DIRECTLY IN CORRECTION OFFICER DUTIES THAT  AGGREGATE  FIFTY  PER  CENTUM  OF  THEIR SERVICE  BY  A  COUNTY  WHICH  ELECTS  BY  RESOLUTION OR LOCAL LAW, DULY ADOPTED, TO PROVIDE THE BENEFITS AS AUTHORIZED BY THIS ARTICLE.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD05836-05-4
+ A. 7601--B  2

   (B) "RETIREMENT SYSTEM" SHALL  MEAN  THE  NEW  YORK  STATE  AND  LOCAL EMPLOYEES' RETIREMENT SYSTEM.
   (C)  "CREDITABLE SERVICE" SHALL INCLUDE ANY AND ALL SERVICES PERFORMED AS A SHERIFF, UNDERSHERIFF OR DEPUTY  SHERIFF,  OR  CORRECTION  OFFICER.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05836-03-4
- A. 7601--A  2

  CREDIT  FOR  SERVICE  AS A MEMBER OR OFFICER OF THE STATE POLICE OR AS A PAID FIREMAN, POLICEMAN OR OFFICER OF ANY ORGANIZED FIRE  DEPARTMENT  OR POLICE  FORCE  OR  DEPARTMENT  OF  ANY COUNTY, CITY, VILLAGE, TOWN, FIRE DISTRICT OR POLICE DISTRICT, SHALL  ALSO  BE  DEEMED  TO  BE  CREDITABLE SERVICE  AND  SHALL  BE INCLUDED IN COMPUTING YEARS OF TOTAL SERVICE FOR RETIREMENT PURSUANT TO THIS SECTION, PROVIDED SUCH SERVICE WAS PERFORMED BY THE MEMBER WHILE CONTRIBUTING TO THE RETIREMENT  SYSTEM  PURSUANT  TO THE PROVISIONS OF THIS ARTICLE OR ARTICLE EIGHT OF THIS CHAPTER.
   §  562.
 OPTIONAL TWENTY YEAR RETIREMENT PLAN FOR CERTAIN MEMBERS WHOSE EMPLOYER ELECTS TO PROVIDE SAME.
-(A) ANY MEMBER OF THE RETIREMENT SYSTEM MAY  ELECT TO BECOME A MEMBER PURSUANT TO THE PROVISIONS OF THIS SECTION WITHIN ONE YEAR AFTER HE OR SHE BECOMES A MEMBER, IF HIS OR HER EMPLOYER HAS ELECTED TO MAKE THE BENEFITS PROVIDED BY THIS SECTION  AVAILABLE  TO MEMBERS, OR WITHIN ONE YEAR AFTER HIS OR HER EMPLOYER ELECTS TO MAKE THE BENEFITS PROVIDED BY THIS SECTION AVAILABLE TO ITS MEMBERS.
+(A) ANY MEMBER OF THE RETIREMENT SYSTEM MAY ELECT TO BECOME A MEMBER PURSUANT TO THE PROVISIONS OF THIS  SECTION WITHIN  ONE  YEAR  AFTER  SUCH PERSON BECOMES A MEMBER, IF SUCH MEMBER'S EMPLOYER HAS ELECTED TO MAKE  THE  BENEFITS  PROVIDED  BY  THIS  SECTION AVAILABLE  TO  MEMBERS,  OR WITHIN ONE YEAR AFTER SUCH MEMBER'S EMPLOYER ELECTS TO MAKE THE BENEFITS PROVIDED BY THIS SECTION  AVAILABLE  TO  ITS MEMBERS.
   (B)  ELECTIONS  MADE  PURSUANT TO THIS SECTION SHALL BE IN WRITING AND SHALL BE DULY ACKNOWLEDGED AND FILED WITH THE  COMPTROLLER.
 ANY  MEMBER WHO  FILES  SUCH  AN  ELECTION  PURSUANT TO THIS SECTION MAY WITHDRAW IT